raspberrypilearning/make-crumble-robot-head/en/step_7.md

 --- task ---

-Start with the code that you wrote in 'Finding servo angles'.
+Start with the code that you wrote in 'Find servo angles'.

 ![Starting code](images/servoAngles_setHalfwayVariable.png)